China demands Lithuania withdraw envoy in row over Taiwan | Politics

 China demands Lithuania withdraw envoy in row over Taiwan

 China demanded Lithuania on Tuesday withdraw its ambassador in Beijing and said it would recall China's envoy to Vilnius in a row over the Baltic state allowing Chinese-claimed Taiwan to open a de facto embassy there using its own name.
-China considers democratically ruled Taiwan to be its most sensitive territorial issue, and is regularly angered by any moves which suggest the island is a separate country.
+China considers democratically ruled Taiwan to be its most sensitive territorial issue as part of "one China", and is regularly angered by any moves which suggest the island is a separate country.

 - Country: